-- Install the necessary packages by entering the command:
+- Install the necessary OpenVPN packages by entering the following command:

 sudo apt-get install openvpn unzip

-- If you are requested to enter your password, please enter your computer's admin password.
+If you are requested to enter a password, please enter your computer's admin password.

 sudo unzip configurations

-- Remove the .zip file which will not be used:
+- Remove the .zip file as we will not use it anymore.

 sudo rm configurations

-- To see the list of all the available servers enter:
+- To see the list of all available servers, enter:

-- Choose one of the servers for the server list and connect to Surfshark by entering:
+- Choose one of the servers from the server list and connect to Surfshark by entering:

 sudo openvpn [file name]